AlbertaSat/ex2_ground_station_website/INSTALL.md

 *NOTE: depending on your installation, you may need to use* `sudo` *on Docker commands.*

 It may take several minutes.
 Read the Dockerfile to see the build steps.
-Read the Dockerfile to see the build steps.

 To run the docker container: